simoncurd/peopleforce-api-proxy/README.md

-# PeopleForce Proxy Template
+# PeopleForce API Proxy

-A proxy application for PeopleForce that can be easily deployed on Netlify.
+A proxy application for the PeopleForce API that can be easily deployed on Netlify.

 ## ✨ Features

+- Limit API calls to specific endpoints with the `ALLOWED_PATHS` parameter
-- Restrict callers to specific origins with the (`ALLOWED_ORIGINS`) parameter
+- Restrict callers to specific origins with the `ALLOWED_ORIGINS` parameter
 - Specify headers to by forwarded (`FORWARD_HEADERS`)
 - Preflight (OPTIONS) support, JSON/text/binary response handling